DaisukeSK/E-Commerce/README.md

 - bb
 - cc

-This is a sample e-commerce app width basic functionalities of EC websites such as<br/>
+This is a sample e-commerce app width basic functionalities of EC websites such as

-- creating a user account<br/>
+- creating a user account
-- searching products<br/>
+- searching products
-- adding to shopping-cart<br/>
+- adding to shopping-cart
-- adding to favorite<br/>
+- adding to favorite
-- purchase<br/>
+- purchase
 - referring purchase history

   and so on.